scrakcho/nvm/README.md

 #### Troubleshooting

+- If you get the error:

-- **_install.ps1 cannot be loaded because running scripts is disabled on this system._**
+> install.ps1 cannot be loaded because running scripts is disabled on this system.

-> You need to run PowerShell as administrator and `Set-ExecutionPolicy` to `RemoteSigned` first, and then start a normal PowerShell to run the install script.
+Then you need to run PowerShell as administrator and `Set-ExecutionPolicy` to `RemoteSigned` first, and then start a normal PowerShell to run the install script.

->
-> ie: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
+ie: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

->
-> See this [StackOverflow question](https://stackoverflow.com/questions/4037939/powershell-says-execution-of-scripts-is-disabled-on-this-system) for details.
+See this [StackOverflow question](https://stackoverflow.com/questions/4037939/powershell-says-execution-of-scripts-is-disabled-on-this-system) for details.

->
-> You need to keep this policy if you want to use `nvm` in PowerShell to switch node.js versions.
+You need to keep this policy if you want to use `nvm` in PowerShell to switch node.js versions.

 #### Windows 7 Updates